Polyline Generative Navigable Space Segmentation for Autonomous Visual Navigation: Introduction

 \section{Introduction}

-For mobile robots to navigate in unknown space, it is crucial to understand the traversability of complex environments that consist of cluttered objects.
+\IEEEPARstart{F}{or} mobile robots to be able to navigate unknown spaces, it is crucial to understand the traversability of complex environments that consist of cluttered objects.
 The goal is to construct collision-free traversable space, which we term as {\em navigable space}.
-If cameras are used to perceive the environment, a typical way to identify navigable space is through image segmentation by leveraging deep neural networks (DNNs) to perform multi-class~\cite{tian2019decoders, wang2018depth, yang2018denseaspp, wigness2019rugd} or binary-class~\cite{tsutsui2018minimizing, fan2020sne, tsutsui2017distantly, pizzati2019enhanced, wang2020applying, kothandaraman2020safe} segmentation of images.
-The present work belongs to the binary-class segmentation case where the robot needs to identify navigable space from streaming images while classifying all other parts, which are usually complex and unstructured, as non-navigable space.
+If cameras are used to perceive the environment, a typical way to identify navigable space is through image segmentation by leveraging deep neural networks to perform multi-class~\cite{yang2018denseaspp} or binary-class~\cite{fan2020sne} segmentation of images.
+The present work takes a binary-class segmentation approach in which the robot needs to distinguish navigable space from non-navigable space in the robot's perceived first-person-view (FPV) images.

-However, most existing DNN-based methods are developed on top of a supervised learning paradigm and rely on annotated datasets such as KITTI~\cite{geiger2013vision} or CityScape~\cite{cordts2015cityscapes}.
+However, most existing deep neural network-based methods are developed on top of a fully-supervised learning paradigm and rely on annotated datasets such as Cityscapes~\cite{cordts2015cityscapes} or KITTI~\cite{geiger2013vision}.
 These datasets usually contain an immense number of pixel-level annotated segmented images.
-Collecting and annotating such data for robotic applications in other environments is prohibitively costly and time-consuming, especially for outdoor environments.
+Collecting and annotating such data for robotic applications in novel environments is prohibitively costly and time-consuming.

-To overcome the limitation of fully-supervised learning and pave a path for mobile robot navigation, we propose to develop a self-supervised learning method by treating the binary navigable space segmentation as a scene decomposition problem.
-It has been demonstrated in \cite{burgess2019monet, greff2019multi, engelcke2019genesis, lin2020space} that the scene decomposition can be solved in an unsupervised fashion with Variational AutoEncoders~(VAEs).
-In contrast to semantic segmentation by supervised learning where the model is trained to learn human-annotated pixel-wise labels, scene decomposition attempts to learn the compositional nature from the visual information alone without supervision.
+To overcome the limitation of fully-supervised learning and pave a path for mobile robot navigation, we propose a self-supervised learning method by treating binary navigable space segmentation as a {\em scene decomposition} problem, and the training signals come from certain visual inputs such as surface normal images.
+It has been demonstrated in \cite{burgess2019monet, greff2019multi} that scene decomposition can be solved in an unsupervised fashion with Variational AutoEncoders~(VAEs).
+In contrast to semantic segmentation by supervised learning where the model is trained by human-annotated pixel-wise labels, scene decomposition attempts to learn the compositional nature from visual information alone without explicit annotations.